open-component-model/ocm/docs/ocm/model.md

 </div>

-Hereby the DNS domain plus optional some leading name components MUST be owned by the provider of a component.
+Hereby the DNS domain plus optionally any number  of leading name components MUST be owned by the provider of a component.
+For example, `github.com`, as DNS domain is shared by lots of organizations.
+Therefore, all component identities, provided based on this DNS name, must include the owner prefix of the providing organization, e.g. `github.com/gardener`.

 The component acts as a namespace to host multiple [*Component Versions*](#component-versions), which finally describe dedicated technical artefact sets, which describe the